Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 At the front there are 5 rows of cabinets similar to the ones in the exploded Cray EX picture on the previous slide.
 Each row has 2 CDUs and 6 cabinets with compute nodes.
-The first row, the one with the wolve, contains all nodes of LUMI-C, while the other four rows, with the letters of LUMI, contain the GPU accelerator nodes.
+The first row, the one with the wolf, contains all nodes of LUMI-C, while the other four rows, with the letters of LUMI, contain the GPU accelerator nodes.
 At the back of the room there are more regular server racks that house the storage, management nodes, some special compute nodes , etc.